If you are applying for this course click apply now

 Your progress will be assessed with written assignments, posters, presentations and computer-based assessments (including podcasts and vodcasts).
 Throughout the degree you'll have one-to-one support from academic staff.

-Teaching placements are an integral part of your initial teacher training, and we offer placement opportunities across several of our undergraduate and postgraduate education courses.
-Read on to discover more about what to expect on your teaching placement, as well as how you can prepare, the skills and knowledge you’ll gain, and the support you’ll receive throughout.
+Teaching placements are an integral part of your initial teacher training, and we offer placement opportunities across several of our undergraduate and postgraduate education courses so you can gain relevant work experience.
+Discover more about what to expect on your teaching placement including how to prepare, the skills and knowledge you’ll gain, and the support you’ll receive.

 Learn what to expect on your teaching placement

-It’s no secret that a career in education ranks incredibly highly when it comes to job satisfaction – but why become a primary school teacher?
-Explore the top ten reasons to becoming a teacher and find out more about this extraordinary career path.
+It’s no secret that a career in education ranks incredibly highly when it comes to job satisfaction – but why become a primary teacher?
+Explore the top ten reasons to become a primary school teacher below and find out more about this extraordinary career path.

 Our typical offer is: